Jon Stewart, Former ‘Daily Show’ Host, Reportedly Eying ‘DWTS’ Mirrorball Trophy

 It seems Jon Stewart is ready to return to TV.
 No, not to The Daily Show.
-The one-time Comedy Central funnyman plans to join Dancing With The Stars.
+The one-time Comedy Central funnyman plans to join Dancing with the Stars.

 According to Radar Online, Stewart, 55, plans to step onto the dance floor after his three-year hiatus from television.
 Indeed, dancing is a far cry from hosting an entertaining nightly show and interviewing guests.
 However, he’s ready to give it a try, and so is DWTS, which experienced falling ratings recently.